Risankizumab

-Risankizumab, sold under the brand name Skyrizi (/skaɪ'rɪzi/ sky-RIZZ-ee), is a humanized monoclonal antibody used for the treatment of plaque psoriasis, psoriatic arthritis, Crohn's disease, and ulcerative colitis.
+Risankizumab (/ˌrɪsənˈkɪzʊmæb/ RIS-ən-KIZ-uu-mab), sold under the brand name Skyrizi (/skaɪ'rɪzi/ sky-RIZZ-ee), is a humanized monoclonal antibody used for the treatment of plaque psoriasis, psoriatic arthritis, Crohn's disease, and ulcerative colitis.
 It is designed to target interleukin 23A (IL-23A).
 It is given by subcutaneous injection.

 The most common side effects include upper respiratory infections (nose and throat infection).

 Risankizumab is approved for medical use in the European Union, the United States, Canada, and Japan.

 Medical uses

 Risankizumab is indicated for the treatment of plaque psoriasis, psoriatic arthritis, Crohn's disease, and ulcerative colitis.
 In Japan, it is also indicated for the treatment of generalized pustular psoriasis and erythrodermic psoriasis.

 Adverse effects

-Injection site reactions, such as redness and pain, have been reported but are uncommon, being reported in approximately 0.8% of cases.
+Side effects may include and are not necessarily limited to injection site reactions, such as redness and pain, which have been reported but are uncommon, occurring in approximately 0.8% of cases.

 History

-Risankizumab was approved by the U.S. Food and Drug Administration (FDA) for treatment of moderate-to-severe plaque psoriasis in April 2019.
+Risankizumab was approved by the US Food and Drug Administration (FDA) for treatment of moderate-to-severe plaque psoriasis in April 2019.

-The FDA approved risankizumab based on evidence primarily from five clinical trials (Trial 1/NCT02684370, Trial 2/NCT02684357, Trial 3/NCT02672852, Trial 4/ NCT02694523, and Trial 5/NCT02054481) of 1606 participants with moderate to severe plaque psoriasis.
+The FDA approved risankizumab based on evidence primarily from five clinical trials (NCT02684370, NCT02684357, NCT02672852, NCT02694523, and NCT02054481) of 1,606 participants with moderate to severe plaque psoriasis.
 The trials were conducted in Asia, Canada, Europe, Mexico, South America, and the United States.

 In June 2024, the FDA approved risankizumab for adults with moderate to severe forms of ulcerative colitis.